mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ---
 layout: article
 title: "iPad Portraits with Paper by FiftyThree"
-excerpt: "An experiment in humanizing the web — designer Michael Rose draws a portrait a day using an iPad and Paper by 53."
+excerpt: "An experiment in humanizing the web — drawing a portrait everyday day using an iPad and the Paper by FiftyThree app."
 modified: 2014-09-03T07:50:19-04:00
 image:
   feature: paperfaces-project-feature.jpg